Kishore4949/Course_INF-502/PA1.md

 allowed = "AGCT"
 if not (all(ch in allowed for ch in list1)):
-    raise ValueError("file 1 should not contains other than specified character 'A' 'G' 'C' 'T'") if not (all(ch in allowed for ch in list2)): raise ValueError("file 2 should not contains other than specified character 'A' 'G' 'C' 'T'")
+    raise ValueError("sequence 1 should contains only in these characters  'A' 'G' 'C' 'T'") if not (all(ch in allowed for ch in list2)): raise ValueError("sequence 2 should contains only in these characters  'A' 'G' 'C' 'T'")

 # target variable input for storing Maximum Shifts, taking from the user